Valerieqwq/Homepage/content/authors/admin/_index.md

 - Visitors
 ---

-Hi!
+Welcome to my page!
 I am Zhihao Zheng (郑治豪) and go by Vincent.
 I am a Master researcher in Transportation at Central South University, China since 2017.
 I work with Professor Pu Wang in transportation big data analysis.
 I was experienced with leading research teams during my undergraduate years and my teams had received multiple nationwide accomplishments.
 I currently serve as a reviewer for the journal **_IEEE Transactions on Intelligent Transportation Systems_**.

 I have always told myself to solve problems discovered from life experience, which is also my research motto.
 I hope one day my research can contribute to the well-being of our community.
 I also enjoy sharing my research with people, so please feel free to get in touch!